ccao-data/public/README.md

 # Public

 Welcome to the CCAO Data Department's public engagement repository.
-Within this repo, you can:
+Within this repository, you can:

 - [View public talks and other engagements with the Data Department](#public-engagement)
 - [View public data sets published by the CCAO](#open-data)